mumuki/mumukit-flow/README.md

 > An adaptive flow implementation for the Mumuki Platform

-This gem implements an adaptive flow - on other ways, it responds to the question _what exercise should come next?_.
-It does not address other aspects of the platform like code evaluation, submission flow UI or feedback provision.
+This gem implements an adaptive flow - it considers a student's performance to respond to the question _what exercise should come next?_.
+It does not address other aspects of the platform like code evaluation, submission flow UI or feedback provision, but it does implement some navigation-related aspects.

-At glance, it supports four types of flow:
+The initial work on this gem is based on Marco Moresi's Computer Science Thesis from the Faculty of Mathematics, Algebra and Physics, University of Córdoba, Argentina, which can be found in [this repository](https://github.com/mrcmoresi/msc-thesis).

-* `forward-flow`: how to get to more advanced exercises:
+At a glance, it supports five types of suggestions:

-   * `continue`: go to next exercise
+ * `continue`: go to the next exercise
-   * `fast-forwad`: go faster to more advanced exercies, by bypassing practice exercises when performing very well
+ * `revisit`: try again an exercise the student manually skipped
-* `backward flow`: how to revist previous exercises.
+ * `skip`: go faster to more advanced exercises by skipping practice exercises when performing very well
-   * `revisit`: do exercises previously skipped by student
+ * `reinforce`: go to an easier exercise, to better grasp the concepts that prove difficult for the student
-   * `retry`: re-do previously solved exercises that turned to be hard to pass
+ * `none`: nothing to suggest

-They are implemented as `Mumukit::Flow::Suggestion`s: `Mumukit::Flow::Suggestion::Continue`, `Mumukit::Flow::Suggestion::FastForward`, `Mumukit::Flow::Suggestion::Revisit` and `Mumukit::Flow::Suggestion::Retry`.
+They are implemented as `Mumukit::Flow::Suggestion`s: `Mumukit::Flow::Suggestion::Continue`, `Mumukit::Flow::Suggestion::Revisit`, `Mumukit::Flow::Suggestion::Skip`, `Mumukit::Flow::Suggestion::Reinforce` and `Mumukit::Flow::Suggestion::None`.

 ## Development